sanger-bentley-group/deep_seq_analysis/README.md

-# Deep Sequencing Pipeline for _Streptococcus Pneumoniae_ in Vietnam
+# Deep Sequencing Pipeline for _Streptococcus Pneumoniae_ within-host diversity in Vietnam

 _Author: Victoria Dyster_

+_Credits:_

-_Credits: Adapted from Gerry Tonkin-Hill's [pipeline](https://www.nature.com/articles/s41564-022-01238-1)_
+- _Adapted from Gerry Tonkin-Hill's [pipeline](https://www.nature.com/articles/s41564-022-01238-1)_

+- _Ana Ferreira for running the QC and PopPUNK to get GPSCs for the isolates_

+- _Gemma Murray for help getting started_

 ## Get symlinks of all isolate assemblies